1. Learn about early signs of mental illness

 7. Representation

-Allow LGBTQ+ youth to see representation in school, their homes or in the community.
+Allow LGBTQIA2S+ youth to see representation in school, their homes or in the community.
 Read books, utilize posters or videos to talk beyond the binary.
 Use this opportunity to educate everyone about the different identities or sexual orientations that people can have.

 8. Educate yourself

-Never assume that LGBTQ+ youth are responsible for educating you about gender or sexual orientation.
+Never assume that LGBTQIA2S+ youth are responsible for educating you about gender or sexual orientation.
 It is not their job to defend or have to explain all of the things you don’t know.
 Educate yourself with books, articles, social media etc.